bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 ![An internal view of the device, showing where the RISC-V boards will go](/images/ConnM/HighlightedBoardArea.png)

-Even though the entire device is $262mm^3$, the volume allowed for the 16 RISC-V boards is only about $190mm^3$.
+Even though the full enclosure is 262 mm cubed, only about 190 mm cubed is allocated to the 16 RISC-V boards.
 This means for each of the 16 boards in this device, I need to fit at least 1024 connections onto the backplane, where the connectors can only take up 190mm, in a height of about 10mm. _This is hard_.
 There are no edge connectors that do this.
 There's nothing in the Samtec or Amphenol catalogs that allow me to put over a thousand board-to-board connections in just 190mm of length and 10mm in height.

 So how do you physically connect 1024 signals per board, in 190mm, with 10mm of height to work with?
 You don’t, because the connector you need doesn’t exist.
 After an evening spent crawling Samtec, Amphenol, Hirose, and Molex catalogs, I landed on this solution: